28 February 2020

 We were originally asked by First Base to advise them on service charges, which involved us conducting financial modelling to determine if the operational costs were viable.

-“We analysed every single element, from providing estimates for getting the windows cleaned and providing security, to speaking to suppliers and other parties about the financial implications of their operations and how they would impact the overall service charge cost,” explains Paul Atkinson, our Operations Director responsible for client consultancy.
+“We analysed every single element, from providing estimates for getting the windows cleaned and providing security, to speaking to suppliers and other parties about the financial implications of their operations and how they would impact the overall service charge cost,” explains Paul Atkinson, our Director of Client Services and Business Development.

 “For instance, not having an on-site concierge team will bring service charge costs down, but then how will parcels and security be managed and what will the impact be on the customer experience?
 We need to help our clients find the solution that best suits their experiential and commercial requirements.”